luohwu/smb_dev/doc/installation.md

 # Setting up the SMB Simulation Software
 > The updated SMB software is still work in progress!
 Thus, this documentation explains the steps to install SMB software.
-Installation process might be lack of some dependencies.
+Installation process might lack of some dependencies.

 > Please inform oilter@ethz.ch for any missing library, package, driver, error or any kind of unclear instruction.

 ## Remark

 SMB system consist of two part: simulation and hardware.
 If you want to use the system on a real SMB Robot with real sensors and actuators, hardware part should be installed **on top of the simulation part**.
 This document contains the instruction about SMB Simulation Software.
-To install SMB Simulation Hardware plaese refer to this [document](installation_wh.md).
+To install SMB Simulation Hardware plaese refer to this [document](doc/installation_wh.md).

 ***(TODO: Add hardware document link )***

 ## Prerequisites
 - ROS Noetic